HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

-  For custom T&Cs (i.e. where companies write their own T&C), the central government service OCR will provide tools to companies and citizens to automatically summarize terms and conditions automatically with AI, in a consumer-facing tone with a maximum length limit, personalized based on central gov's understandings of everyone's existing knowledge.
+  For custom T&Cs (i.e. where companies write their own T&C), the central government service OCR will provide tools to companies and citizens to automatically summarize terms and conditions with AI, in a consumer-facing tone with a maximum length limit, personalized based on central gov's understandings of everyone's existing knowledge.